ucsb-cs148-s21/1pm-t2-food-bank/README.md

 4. If I am a staff, I want to know what kind and quantity of food are distributed today to better arrange tomorrow's orders.
 The staff will have permission to edit content on the wepapp and give other users admin permissions.

-5. If I am a researcher, I want to know the usage of the UCSB food bank and the popularity of each kind of food among students to better accomodate students' needs.
-A researcher needs to get admin permission by the staff.
+5. As a user, I want to click the contact form on contact us page so that I can submit a message to UCSB food bank staff.

 ## Deploy instructions